yashpoojary19/PomodoroTimer/README.md

 Hi there, this is Yash here.
 I built this app as a part of my job application at Toggl.

-Built using: Swift and SwiftUI
+Built using: Swift, SwiftUI and UIKit
 Architecture: MVVM

 About: